maturk/image-denoising/README.md

-A small collection of Image Based Denoising algorithms written in Python
+A small collection of Image Based Denoising algorithms written in Python.
+All algorithms are hard coded, I did not use any external library besides numpy and Pillow (see requirements.txt).

 ## Algorithms:
 - [x] Gaussian blur
+- [x] Bilateral filter
-- [ ] Bilateral filter
+    - [ ] TODO: optimize bilateral

 ## Download
 ```